rafsanthegeneral/FlutterProjects/AIBasedCCTVApp/README.md

 ## AI Based CCTV Project Control App

 Hello !!!
-Herer is a under develop a app which main project into <a href='https://github.com/rafsanthegeneral/PythonProjects/tree/main/Ai%20projects/AiBaseCCTVCamProject'>This Repo</a> .
+Herer is a UnderDevelopment app which main project into <a href='https://github.com/rafsanthegeneral/PythonProjects/tree/main/Ai%20projects/AiBaseCCTVCamProject'>This Repo</a> .
 You can download and install this python project on your PC Then that app will work

 ## Installation